balexbyrd/sense-Funnel/README.md

 ## Limitations

-1. Tested in Qlik Sense 3.0 in IE and Chrome (preferred).
+1. Tested in Qlik Sense June 2018 in IE and Chrome (preferred).
 2. This extension works best with < 10 distinct values for the dimension chosen.
 Some color palettes don't support a lot of distinct dimension values.
 3. Depending on your block property selection(s), the visualization can look a little goofy.
 Use your best judgement... or fix it :)